mike99mac/mycroft-tools/README.md

 	      Added help (-h|--help) for all scripts
               Fixed bugs
 15 Aug 2022   Updated lsenv for better and more concise output
+              Added 'gr' - a grep wrapper that does not send output to stderr
 ```